adamprocter/games_design/Year 1/Slides_0_0.md

 ## Style

-It can be fictious or documentary, up to you, your take, your impression, your pov, your film
+It can be fictitious or documentary style, up to you, your take, your impression, your POV, your film